FCOO/fcoo-web-dev/README.md

 ## Create new repository (package or application)
-1. Select a appropriate name for the package / application
+1. Select an appropriate name for the package / application
 	- Use lower letter and '-' instead of camel-case (`fcoo-menu`', not '`FCOOMenu`')
 	- If it is a 'stand-alone' package, the name can start with '`leaflet-`' or '`jquery-`'
 	- If the packages is directly part of one or more FCOO applications, the name should start with '`fcoo-`'